Singular holomorphic foliations by curves. III: Zero Lelong numbers: Introduction

 The above theorem and results by Brunella \cite{Brunella}, Jouanolou \cite{Jouanolou} and Lins Neto-Soares \cite{NetoSoares}, give us the following corollary.
 It can be applied to every generic foliation in $\P^n$ with a given degree $d>1.$

-\begin{corollary} Let $\Fc=(\P^n,\Lc,E)$ be a singular foliation by Riemann surfaces on the complex projective space $\P^n.$ Assume that all the singularities are hyperbolic and that $\Fc$ has no invariant algebraic curve.
+\begin{corollary} Let $\Fc=(\P^n,\Lc,E)$ be a singular foliation by Riemann surfaces on the complex projective space $\P^n$ with $n\geq 2.$ Assume that all the singularities are hyperbolic and that $\Fc$ has no invariant algebraic curve.
 Then for every positive harmonic current $T$ directed by $\Fc,$ $T$ is diffuse and the Lelong number of $T$ vanishes everywhere in $\P^n.$ \end{corollary}

 It is worthy noting that the above results generalize our previous work \cite{NguyenVietAnh18a} to all dimensions.
-The last two decades witness many important advances in the theory of holomorphic foliations by curves on ambient complex surfaces.
-The reader is invited to consult the surveys \cite{Deroin13,DinhSibony20,FornaessSibony08,NguyenVietAnh18c,NguyenVietAnh20b} for systematic expositions.
-Among these surveys, all except the first one make emphasis on singular holomorphic foliations.
+The last two decades witness many important advances in the theory of holomorphic foliations by curves on ambient complex surfaces emphasizing on singular holomorphic foliations.
+The reader is invited to consult the surveys \cite{DinhSibony20,FornaessSibony08,NguyenVietAnh18c,NguyenVietAnh20b} for systematic expositions.
 The present work is motivated by these exciting developments.
-Our distant goal is to try to understand the theory in the general case of higher dimensions.
+Our distant goal is trying to understand the theory in the general case of higher dimensions $n>2$.
 Therefore, one of the first steps should be to investigate local situations near the singularities of the foliation in question.